canonical/testflinger/docs/reference/job-schema.rst

       |   - allocate
       |   - reserve
       | For detailed information about how to define the data to include in each test phase, see :doc:`test-phases`.
+  * - ``job_status_webhook``
+    - String
+    - /
+    - | (Optional) URL to post job status updates to.
+These updates include the current job state and information about the test phases the job has completed.

 Example jobs in YAML
 ----------------------------